Category Archives: dams

 Advantages of dams

-• Water storage : Dams are one of the major sources of water for domestic uses like cooking, cleaning, bathing, washing, drinking water, gardening, agricultural uses, industrial purposes, etc. The water is supplied through the canal or with the help of a pipe system from the dam.
+• Water storage : Dams are one of the major sources of water for domestic uses.
+These uses include cooking, cleaning, bathing, washing, drinking water, and gardening.
+They also provide water for agricultural and industrial purposes.
+The water is supplied through the canal or with the help of a pipe system from the dam.

-• Irrigation – The water from the dams is diverted through canals to the field where the water level is low for irrigation purposes.
+• Irrigation – The water from the dams is diverted through canals.
+This water reaches fields where the water level is low.
+It is used for irrigation purposes.

 • Hydroelectric power – The water stored in the dam is passed through turbines for hydroelectric power generation.